vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-forgot-password.md

 `useForgotPassword` composable can be used to:

 * generate reset password token
-* change user password using token
+* set new password using token

 ## API